-Welcome to the SaveTheBarclayGrounds.org website!
+Welcome to SaveTheBarclayGrounds.org

-Our April photo was taken by Bill Lynch.
-We welcome photos of the park from you to publish as part of our our photo of the month slide show.
+If you like this photo, we welcome photos of the park from you to publish as part of our our photo of the month slide show.
 Please, contact us if you would like to submit one of your photos.

 This is the website of the Barclay Grounds Preservation Alliance, a group of volunteers whose mission is to preserve the beautiful, historic and ecologically important Barclay Grounds for the enjoyment of current residents and visitors to the Borough of West Chester – and for future generations.